 Types of Memory Foam Mattresses

-Discover the main differences between the types of memory foam mattresses.
+Discover the main differences between the best memory foam mattresses.

 Made of the same elements as traditional memory foam but with a different internal structure, open-cell mattresses evenly distribute body heat for a cooler night’s sleep.
 This unique type of air cool memory foam responds quickly to rising body heat and helps cool down the bed by activating airflow and spreading out that warmth.
 Open-cell memory foam mattresses are often less dense than traditional memory foam mattresses.

-These are similar to traditional memory foam mattresses with the added benefit of a supportive gel, like the kind found in athletic shoes and sports equipment.
+These are similar to traditional memory foam mattresses with the added benefit of a supportive gel like the kind found in athletic shoes and sports equipment.
 This type of mattress is especially helpful for those with minor aches and pains or poor sleeping posture.
-The added support from the gel creates a firmer feel than a traditional memory foam mattress, and these models are also more durable, which can mean better manufacturer warranties.
+The added support from the gel creates a firmer feel than a traditional memory foam mattress, and these models are also more durable.

 Some mattress manufacturers have their own proprietary foam layers that are unique to their brands.
 These exclusive types of foam often have a combination of added benefits such as cooling functions, extra support, or pressure relief.
 When shopping for a new mattress, evaluate the different proprietary foam options and associated benefits.